-Coastal Zone Management Act, sections 307(c) & (d) 78,869 ft (15 mi) from the project site.
+Coastal Zone Management Act, sections 307(c) & (d) 56,551 feet (11 mi) from the project site.
 No further evaluation is required.
 The project is in compliance with the Coastal Zone Management Act.
 The Coastal Zone Management Partner Worksheet and Coastal Zone Map (Figure B 5-1) are provided in Appendix B, Attachment 5.
-Contamination and Toxic Substances 24 CFR Part 58.5(i)(2) Yes No The project site was evaluated for potential contamination by conducting a field site inspection on February 15th, 2024 to identify any onsite hazards including, but not limited to, soil staining, above ground storage tanks, signs of underground storage tanks, odors, hazardous debris etc. The site inspection did not identify any onsite hazards (see Appendix C - Environmental Site Inspection Report).
+Contamination and Toxic Substances 24 CFR Part 58.5(i)(2) Yes No The project site was evaluated for potential contamination by conducting a field site inspection on 10/25/2023 to identify any onsite hazards including, but not limited to, soil staining, above ground storage tanks, signs of underground storage tanks, odors, hazardous debris etc. The site inspection did not identify any onsite hazards, stained soil or vegetation and the project is in compliance with contamination and toxic substances requirements.
 The project does not involve any occupied structures, and therefore, is exempt from considering radon as part of the site contamination analysis as per HUD Notice CDP- 23-103.
 In addition, a desktop review of USEPA databases, NEPAssist, and other sources was conducted to determine if the project site was located near dump sites, junk yards, landfills, hazardous waste sites, or industrial sites, including USEPA National Priorities List Sites (Superfund sites), CERCLA or state- equivalent sites, RCRA Corrective Action sites with release(s) or suspected release(s) requiring clean-up action and/or further investigation.
 The parcel has been used for agricultural purposes and there has been no change in land use in the last 20 years.
-The project is located in a rural area of Orocovis Municipio and will continue to be used for agricultural purpose.
-The desktop review did not find any of the above-listed toxic, hazardous or radioactive substances in or within 3,000 ft of the project.
+The project is located in a rural area of Maricao Municipio and will continue to be used for agricultural purpose.

+The desktop review did not find any of the above-listed toxic, hazardous or radioactive substances in or within 3,000 feet of the project area.
 The project is in compliance with contamination and toxic substances requirements.
-The Contamination and Toxics Substances Partner Worksheet, Radon Agency Consultation, and Contamination and Toxic Substances Map (Figure B 6-1) are provided in Appendix B, Attachment 6.
+The Contamination and Toxics Substances Partner Worksheet and Contamination and Toxic Substances Map (Figure B 6-1) are provided in Appendix B, Attachment 6.
 Endangered Species Endangered Species Act of 1973, particularly section 7; 50 CFR Part 402 Yes No The project involves activities that have the potential to affect protected species or habitats including but not limited to activities such as ground disturbance.
 Threatened, endangered, and migratory bird species were identified by reviewing data from the United States Fish and Wildlife Service (USFWS) Information and Planning Consultation (IPaC) Tool.
 In addition, critical species habitat was reviewed through the USFWS IPaC Critical Habitat Portal.
-The review identified three federally listed species (Puerto Rican broad- winged hawk [Buteo platypterus brunnescens], Puerto Rican parrot [Amazona vittata], and the Puerto Rican boa [Chilabothrus inornatus]) with the potential to occur within the project area.
-There is no designated or proposed critical habitat within the project area; the closest final designated critical habitat is located 65,315 ft (12 mi) away.
-The project activities will result in ground disturbing activities, including digging holes for anchor poles, as well as the construction of the new greenhouse.
-A qualified biologist reviewed the proposed activity location(s) and determined that the project will have no effect on the Puerto Rican parrot or designated critical habitat.
-Due to the generalist nature of the Puerto Rican boa, forested habitat surrounding the project areas, and dense ground cover present throughout the review area, the Puerto Rican boa may occur within the project area.
-The applicant will employ the conservation measures outlined in the USFWS 2024 General Project Design Guidelines for the Puerto Rican boa.
-As such, it is anticipated that the project may affect, but is not likely to adversely affect the Puerto Rican boa.
-Based on a site visit and habitat evaluations, the Puerto Rican broad- winged hawk is considered unlikely to occur within the project area due to lack of suitable habitat.
-It is anticipated that the project may affect, but is not likely to adversely affect the Puerto Rican broad-winged hawk.
-The applicant will employ conservation measures for the Puerto Rican broad- winged hawk and Puerto Rican parrot, including but not limited to issuing a stop work if a Puerto Rican boa were to occur within the project area, and contacting the Puerto Rico Department of Natural and Environmental Resources for safe capture and relocation of the individual if such action is required.
-The Endangered Species Act Partner Worksheet, Threatened and Endangered Species Technical Explosive and Flammable Hazards 24 CFR Part 51 Subpart C Yes No The project includes the new construction of a greenhouse.
-The project itself is not the development of a hazardous facility nor will the project increase residential densities.
-No further evaluation is required.
-The project is in compliance with explosive and flammable hazard requirements.
+The review identified five federally listed species (Puerto Rican broad-winged hawk [Buteo platypterus brunnescens], Puerto Rican parrot [Amazona vittata], Puerto Rican sharp-shinned hawk [Accipiter striatus venator], Puerto Rican boa [Chilabothrus inornatus], and the Puerto Rican harlequin butterfly [Atlantea tulita]] with the potential to occur within the project area.
+There is no designated or proposed critical habitat within the project area; the closest final designated critical habitat is located 9,688 feet (2 mi) away.
+The project activities, including drilling a hole for the well and excavating for water lines, and installation of the cisterns and water lines.
+A qualified biologist reviewed the proposed activity location and determined that based on the site visit and habitat evaluations, the Puerto Rican broad-winged hawk,